-EastOver Press is proud to announce the upcoming publication of a collection of poems, A Midwestern Poet’s Incomplete Guide to Symbolism, by Erica Anderson-Senter.
-The title will be released and available for purchase in September 2021.
+EastOver Press is proud to announce the upcoming publication of a collection of poems, Midwestern Poet’s Incomplete Guide to Symbolism, by Erica Anderson-Senter.
+The title will be released and available for purchase October 26, 2021.

 Sarah Sandman, author of I Speak Moan and The Sinew of 47 Years, said of the collection, “The lines in this book are vespers, a prayer to the broken hearted.
 We are swept up in the beauty of form, the spaces in between, the images of a red-tail hawk, and a cantering horse.
 The book masterfully hones the sounds of grief, guttural and raw, flowing through a body, a mouth, a soul.”